China shares slip from three-week high, flattening Hong Kong gains

-HONG KONG, Dec 6 (Reuters) - Chinese shares slipped on Thursday, flattening gains in Hong Kong, as alcohol producers came under renewed pressure over contamination fears.
+HONG KONG (Reuters) - Chinese shares slipped on Thursday, flattening gains in Hong Kong, as alcohol producers came under renewed pressure over contamination fears.

 Investors, however, continued to buy into Chinese infrastructure-related and financial sectors, a day after comments from the new Communist Party chief setting the economic agenda for 2013 lifted the A-share market off four-year lows.